 - Store spinach in a perforated plastic bag in the refrigerator for up to 10 days.

-- Preserve spinach by freezing.
+- Preserve spinach by freezing or freeze-drying.
 Frozen spinach is a great addition to smoothies, soups, and pasta.

 thank you for your information I thank you